BartGo/forth-atari/README.md

 In some cases the code is prepared for storage on the "source screens" and it has to be put on the floppy / ATR by using the FIG editor commands.
 To see what I mean, check "editors/edit.4th".
 In any case, running some of the code snippets will not be straightforward.

 When in doubt, raise a ticket!

-## How to obtain APX Forth?
+## How to obtain the original APX Extended fig-Forth Rev. 2?

-Er, I knew but forgot... perhaps, buy it on eBay?
+It is not clear how many "APX-20029" packages were originally sold by Atari - but the original medium seems to be an extremely rare collectible.

+The most official way (as of 2026) is to download `APX20029.DCM` from [https://www.atariarchives.org/APX/showinfo.php?cat=20029] and convert it into an ATR file.
+DO NOT use the 'APX20029.ATR' file included on the site as it's corrupted.
+If you don't want to do the conversion, look in other places for an ATR of this Forth - the correct version has the CRC-32 `F64B50DA` or `E6B43BB4`.
+The name of the file would be "Extended Atari FIG-Forth APX20029/APX Extended Fig Forth.atr", "Extended fig-FORTH 2.0 (v2).atr" or similar.

+The manual can be found on [https://archive.org/details/extended-fig-forth-rev-2-apx] and is recommended.

+Two additional (official) add-ons exist:
+* "fun-FORTH" (APX-20146)
+* "FORTH Turtle Graphics Plus" (APX-20157)

-## What EXACTLY are the sources?
+## What EXACTLY are these sources?
 ### ["/asm"](/asm) - snippets of the Forth Assembler code

 * LINER2 - shows a line on the screen and allows to move it down (with Help) or up (with Shift-Help); this is a slightly extended port from a machine code application written by Marek Omirski and published in "Bajtek"